A new map for Toronto's new transit system

 Scarborough and North York frequent express routes as depicted on August's redesigned map

 GO's regional rail system is fare-integrated with the TTC, with TTC fares being free on any connecting GO trip.
-GO Transit rail lines are shown in faded green on this map, as they do not meet the frequent and all-day requirements of the redesign principle.
+GO Transit rail lines are shown in faded green on this map, as they do not meet the frequent and all-day requirements of the redesign.
 Nonetheless, most GO rail lines do offer a level of city-wide connectivity across the boroughs, limited spans of high frequencies, and they are slated for all-day frequent service in coming years.
-This supports a greater case for their inclusion in this map over the streetcar system.
+This supports a greater case for their inclusion in this map over the streetcar system, which is exclusively local.

 Peak-only lines use a thinner line to understate their importance - although it could be argued that they have no place on such a map.

-Cropped section of August's redesigned transit map, showing UP Express and a number of GO Transit lines
+Cropped section of the redesigned transit map, showing UP Express and a number of GO Transit lines

 Another goal of this redesign is to declutter and simplify the TTC's rail map.
 Reducing the amount of unnecessary information on any map improves legibility and quick-glance wayfinding.
-For example, there is no legend entry for interchanges or walking connections, as these should be obvious to the map viewer from observation.
+For example, there is no legend entry for interchanges or walking connections, as the map design should make this clear.
 A good map should incorporate obvious iconography that requires no explanation.

 Cropped section of August's redesigned transit map, showing some inaccessible stations in Line 1's downtown U